WHUIR/PDMM/README.md

 # PDMM
-The implementation of Poisson-based Dirichlet Multinomial Mixture model (PDMM), which is already accepted by TOIS 2017 and will be published soon.
+The implementation of "Enhancing Topic Modeling for Short Texts with Auxiliary Word Embeddings", TOIS 2017

-The PDMM is an effective topic model for short texts.
+The model PDMM proposed in this paper is an effective topic model for short texts.

 The code is contributed by Yu Duan, who is a master in Wuhan University.
 If you want to contact him, please email to **duanyu@whu.edu.cn**